Last Updated on June 15, 2023 by Grow with Bovees

 PH Test and Compost to Improve Your Lawn

-Sandy soils are naturally more alkaline, while clay soils retain more acidity.
+Sandy soils are naturally more alkaline, while clay soil retains more acidity.
 To keep pests and bacteria at bay, you should try to keep your soil slightly acidic to neutral, at a pH between 5.9 and 7.
 You can provide more acidity to your soil with composting.

 The soil’s acidity also affects how grass absorbs water and minerals.
 To avoid guesswork, gather sample soil from various parts and depths of your yard.
 Then, try a DIY kit to test your soil’s pH and nutrient balance.